20. Azazello's Cream

 As if a needle had been snatched from her brain

-After having applied Azazello's cream, Margarita feels easing the pain in her temple which started after her meeting with Azazello and it feels "as if a needle had been snatched from her brain".
-This needle is also seen with Berlioz in the first chapter and several other places in the novel when humans come into contact with Woland or one of his retinue like, for instance, Stefan (Styopa) Bogdanovich Likhodeev in chapter 7 and Nikanor Ivanovich in chapter 9.
+After having applied Azazello's cream, Margarita feels easing the pain in her temple which started after her meeting with Azazello and it feels «as if a needle had been snatched from her brain».
+This needle is also seen with Berlioz in the first chapter and several other places in the novel when humans who come into contact with Woland or one of his retinue like, for instance, Stefan (Styopa) Bogdanovich Likhodeev in Chapter 7 and Nikanor Ivanovich in Chapter 9.

 A thundering virtuoso waltz

-The action is again accompanied by music, but this time it is not specified, "director" Bulgakov doesn't give any indications as on what musical piece we should imagine to accompany the action.
+The action is again accompanied by music, but this time the music is not specified.
+Bulgakov didn't give any indications as on what musical piece we should imagine to accompany Margarita's transformation into a witch.

 A squatting dance

-Most people know this dance, though not by name: вприсядку (vprisyadku) means sitting, in the context of the typical Russian dance involving crouching on one leg with the other out straight, alternating from one leg to the other in a crouching position.
+Most people know this dance, though not by its Russian name: вприсядку [vprisyadku] means squatting, in the context of the typical Russian dance involving crouching on one leg with the other out straight, alternating from one leg to the other in a crouching position.

-The word Bulgakov uses for the broom on which Margarita flies away , is not the typical broom which is considered as a witch's broom in the western world.
-In most western presentations this kind of broom is made of twigs, tied together on a stem.
-The name of this kind of broom in Russian is веник (vyenik).
-But in the novel Margarita flies on an ordinary flat-headed broom, a щетка (shchetka).
+The word Bulgakov uses for the broom on which Margarita flies away is not the typical witch's broom as we know it from stories.
+In most western presentations a witch's broom is made of twigs, tied together on a stem.
+The name of this kind of broom in Russian is веник [vyenik].
+But in the novel Margarita flies on an ordinary flat-headed floor broom, a щетка [shchetka].

 Share this page |